 - Work with the County to improve bus service to the FDR Park commuter lot.
-Currently, the park-n-ride lot is not listed as an official Westchester County park-n-ride.
-With official designation, investment in advertising, facility upgrade, it could be served by existing routes, which currently pass by but do not stop to pick up passengers. - If the Par-3 golf course in Jefferson Valley is developed, work with the developer to provide an off-street park-n-ride lot.
-Currently, people park on the street in front of the golf course.
+Currently, the park-n-ride lot is not listed as an official Westchester County park-nride.
+With official designation, investment in advertising, facility upgrade, it could be served by either the #10, #15 or #77 routes, which currently pass by do not stop to pick up passengers. - If the Par-3 golf course in Jefferson Valley is developed, work with the developer to provide an off-street park-n-ride lot.
+Currently, people park on the street in front of the golf course; the #77 bus stops there.
 Alternatively, work with the Jefferson Valley Mall to allow commuters to use a portion of the parking lot.
 The mall could tap into the commuters as a customer base. - Consider establishing a small-scale transportation center in the hamlet in conjunction with the existing park-n-ride facility.
 (See separate discussion in this Chapter.)